-Shock absorbers equipped with rebound adjust and compression adjust low speed an high speed are preset.
-It is recommended that you check the settings by counting the number of full clicks in clockwise until adjuster stops.
+Shock absorbers equipped with rebound adjust and compression adjust (low speed and high speed) are preset.
+It is recommended that you check the settings by counting the number of full clicks in,turning the adjuster clockwise until it stops.
 Back the adjuster out the same number of full clicks you turned the adjuster in.
-Note these settings in the TUNING NOTES Section.
+Note these settings in TUNING NOTES Section.